jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 One option is to leverage {ref}`Jina Hub <hub/index>` infrastructure to make sure your Executor can run as a container.

-However, you can also build a `docker` image yourself and use it like any other Executor.
+However, you can also build a Docker image yourself and use it like any other Executor.
 There are some requirements on how this image needs to be built, the main ones being:

 - Jina must be installed inside the image